How to Add Humour and Comedy to Your Brand

 It’s important to consider how appropriate your humour is to avoid causing harm or offence.
 Humour in marketing is meant to make you feel good.
 You can make fun of current events, but keep it light-hearted.
 Knowing your audience and exercising common sense when assessing appropriateness is best.

-It’s also a good idea to tell your joke or show your ad with humour–whichever applies—to a few people first before having it published.
+It’s also a good idea to tell your joke or show your ad with humour–whichever applies—to a few people before publishing it.
 What may be funny to you may not be funny to the rest of the population.
 You wouldn’t want to find out about that the hard way.

 So, ask your friends, family, or anyone who comes to mind.
-Just ensure the people you ask weren’t part of the creative process of coming up with the material.
+Just ensure the people you ask aren’t part of the creative process of producing the material.
 There’s such a thing as bias.
 People have the natural tendency to love their creations.

 Use memes